golangci/golangci-lint/README.md

       --enable-all                  Enable all linters
       --disable-all                 Disable all linters -p, --presets strings             Enable presets (bugs|unused|format|style|complexity|performance) of linters.
 Run 'golangci-lint linters' to see them.
 This option implies option --disable-all
-      --fast                        Run only fast linters from enabled linters set -e, --exclude strings             Exclude issue by regexp --exclude-use-default         Use or not use default excludes:
+      --fast                        Run only fast linters from enabled linters set (first run won't be fast) -e, --exclude strings             Exclude issue by regexp --exclude-use-default         Use or not use default excludes:
                                       # errcheck: Almost all programs ignore errors on these functions and in most cases it's ok